malach-it/boruta_auth/guides/provider_integration.md

 ## 4. User flows

 In order to have user flows operational, you need to implement `Boruta.Oauth.ResourceOwners` context as described in [Boruta README](https://github.com/malach-it/boruta_auth/blob/master/README.md).
-Here it would look like
+Here's what it might look like:
 ```elixir
 # lib/boruta_example/resource_owners.ex